If you’re looking for the advantages and disadvantages of eBooks, let me guess: you haven’t warmed up to eBooks just yet.

 8. eBooks are Easy to Download Highlights

-You can download all your highlights with a couple of clicks: no more note-taking of your favourite lines.
+You can download all your highlights with a couple of clicks—no more noting down your favourite lines.

 And we definitely want to save time, don’t we?